California: The Electronic Waste Recycling Act (SB 20/50) (“California RoHS”)

 Nylon All grades possess toughness and resiliency and have high fatigue strength.
 Resistance to oils and hydrocarbon solvents is also good.
 Almost all formulations are also self-extinguishing and retain stable mechanical properties at temperatures from -75°F to above 225°F. They are widely used for latches, cams, gears, and many other moving parts due to their excellent abrasion and impact resistance.
 Nylon is also available in a variety of glass-filled grades, further enhancing its mechanical properties.

 Acetal (DELRIN) displays good impact resistance, dimensional stability and outstanding surface hardness due to its high degree of crystallinity.
 It has high dielectric strength and is resistant to many solvents.
 It also exhibits negligible water absorption.
-Typical applications include roller bearings, gears, reels, counters, control cams, valves,
+Typical applications include roller bearings, gears, reels, counters, control cams, valves, and pump parts.

 Polycarbonate (LEXAN) exhibits the highest impact strength over a range of temperatures from -60°F to 270°F. It is fine for all precision parts, or where transparency is desired.
 It's water-clear transmittance (89%) makes it excellent for visors or guards.
 It shows good creep resistance and has a temperature-independent dielectric constant, as well as good insulating properties.